humzaqasim1/capstone-3/README.md

 This project contains a digital storefront for EasyShop; a store that sells clothing, electronics, and home/cooking wares.
 Code was provided for most of the backend of this project, though adjustments, additions, and bug fixes were made by me.
-I fixed the category function of the program as well as solved bugs involving the search feature and accidental product duplication.
+I fixed the category functionality of the program as well as solved bugs involving the search feature and accidental product duplication.
-I had hoped to create a functional shopping cart feature but struggled to finish coding it in time.
+I had hoped to create a functional shopping cart feature but struggled to get the code to work in time.
 ---

 ## Application Screen Images